Who has access?

 For more information on how to use multiple style guides, please see this detailed guide.

-What access do team members with “user” permissions have?
+What access do team members with the user role have?

-Grammarly Business users will see all rules in the company style guide, but they won’t be able to make changes.
+Members with the user role will have the ability to view the rules of the company style guide, but they won’t be able to make changes.
 They also won’t see any statistics associated with the style guide rules.